vijaykramesh/pr-lint-action/README.md

     ✓ passes if ignore_case and lower case title/branch (55ms)
     ✓ fails if not ignore_case and lower case title/branch (109ms)
 ```

+## Contributing

+If you have other things worth automatically checking for in your PRs, please submit a pull request.